shakthivel10/Optimal-Path-For-Orienteering/README.md

 While implementing A* search, we generate the heuristic by computing the lower bound for the time required to travel from one node to another.

-Since we do not know in advance, which terrains form the optimal path between the origin and destinations, we assume the best case and divide the displacement between the two terrains by the maximum speed among all terrains, and further divide it by 2 to account for the best case elevation factor to get a lower bound for time.
+Since we do not know in advance, which terrains form the optimal path between the start and end control points, we assume the best case to arrive at a lower bound.
+The displacement between the two terrains is divided by the maximum terrain speed among all terrains, and further divide it by 2 to account for the best case elevation factor.

-Since the best case is considered for speed and elevation factor, we do not over-estimate the time heuristic, thus making it admissible for A* search.
+Since the best case is considered for distance (straight-line distance), speed and elevation factor, we do not over-estimate the time heuristic, thus making it admissible for A* search.

 ## Dependencies
  - Pillow 8.0.0 or higher